Wyther-Yang/conts/README.md

 # conts

-conTS is a concurrent library, which covers message processing, message passing, task management, efficient and robust thread pool. combined with many characteristics of modern C + +, it focuses on efficiency and ease of use.
+ConTS is a concurrent library, which covers message processing, message passing, task management, efficient and robust thread pool.

+combined with many characteristics of modern C + +, it focuses on efficiency and ease of use, and has been developed, tested and

+benchmarked on Linux.

+It's also limitation:

+* At least with gcc10, because partial features need template argument deduction in C++ 17.

+# con